-The pay for working at Herlong Prison Camp is as followed:
+The pay scale for inmate workers at Herlong Prison Camp is as followed:

 Grade 4: $0.12 an hour